Code of practice for the international recruitment of health and social care personnel in England

 This code of practice has 4 objectives:

-1. To set out principles and best practice benchmarks to be adhered to by all employers - public and independent, contracting bodies, recruiting organisations, agencies and collaborations - when recruiting international health and social care personnel.
-This will ensure recruitment is undertaken in an ethical, managed and mutually beneficial way, in line with advice from the WHO.
+- To set out principles and best practice benchmarks to be adhered to by all employers (public and independent), contracting bodies, recruitment organisations, agencies and collaborations when recruiting international health and social care personnel.
+This will ensure recruitment is undertaken in an ethical, managed and mutually beneficial way, in line with advice from the World Health Organization (WHO).

-2. To prevent active recruitment to the UK from countries on the WHO Health Workforce Support and Safeguards List 2023 (see ‘Annex A: red and amber list countries’ below) unless there is a government-to-government agreement, which supports managed recruitment activities (see the ‘Government-to-government partnership agreements’ section below).
+- To prevent active recruitment to the UK from countries on the code red list (see ‘Annex A: red and amber list countries’ below) unless there is an overriding government-to-government agreement, which supports managed recruitment activities (see the ‘Government-to-government partnership agreements’ section below).
 These countries face the most pressing health workforce challenges related to universal health coverage (UHC).

-4. To provide reassurance to international personnel that employment with the NHS, local authorities, and other health and social care organisations will offer high standards of induction and support while they work in the UK.
+- To provide reassurance to international personnel that employment with the NHS, local authorities and other health and social care organisations will offer high standards of induction and support while they work in the UK.

 Scope

-There are 3 elements to the code of practice:
+The 3 elements to the code of practice are:

 The policy for the code of practice for international recruitment of health and social care personnel in the UK is set out in this document.

-Each of the UK’s 4 nations’ devolved administrations adheres to the aims, objectives, guiding principles and best practice benchmarks of the code of practice, but holds its own code of practice to reflect the different organisational structures in each nation.
+Each of the UK’s 4 nations’ devolved governments adheres to the aims, objectives, guiding principles and best practice benchmarks of the code of practice.
+The ethical recruiters list is managed on a UK wide basis.

 This is the code of practice for international recruitment in England.